 Listen for the crackle

 The other great trick I’ve learned for cooking glazed vegetables is to let the glaze tell me when it’s done.
 A sharp, frenetic bubbling sound, almost a crackle, means that the liquid is nearly gone.
 That’s the signal to lower the heat.

-Listen to the telltale sound of perfectly glazed vegetables in an audio slideshow.
+Audio: Listen to the telltale sound of perfectly glazed vegetables in an audio slideshow.